activeviam/ActiveUI5-Training/README.md

 mvn clean install
 ```
 #### start
 Locate the `ActivePivotServer` class to start your project.
-It should be localted at `src/main/java/com/activeviam/sandbox/server/ActivePivotServer.java`
+It should be located at `src/main/java/com/activeviam/sandbox/server/ActivePivotServer.java`

 ### content server initialisation
 The github gist containing the files can be found [here](https://github.com/activeviam/activeui/blob/master/internal-docs/content-server-initialization.md)